MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 Initially this section is almost empty, however if the developer selects an element in the **Interface Editor** or **Interface Hierarchy**, the **Properties** section will be populated with information about the given element and properties that they can adjust.

-Within the **Properties** section, there are 8 different *Inspector Tabs*, as shown in the following illustration:
+Within the **Properties** section, there are eight different *Inspector Tabs*, as shown in the following illustration:

 [![](hello-mac-images/xcode05.png "An overview of all Inspectors")](hello-mac-images/xcode05.png#lightbox)